FraFerrazzi/exprob_assignment1/README.md

 This software requires the following ROS parameters.

- - `config/environment_size`: It represents the environment boundaries as a list of two float numbers, i.e., `[x_max, y_max]`.
+ - `config/environment_size`: It represents the environment boundaries as a list of two floating numbers, i.e., `[x_max, y_max]`.
 The environment will have the `x`-th coordinate spanning in the interval `[0, x_max)`, while the `y`-th coordinate in `[0, y_max)`.

- - `config/user_pose`: It represents the user's position as a list of two float numbers, i.e., `[x, y]`.
-This pose should be within the `environmet_size`.

- - `config/speech_commands`: It defines the keywords that the user can say to start and end the interaction.
-It must be a list made of two strings (e.g., `["Hello", "Bye"]`) that define the keyword to start and end the interaction, respectively.

- - `state/initial_pose`: It represents the initial robot pose as a list of two float numbers, i.e., `[x, y]`.
-This pose should be within the `environmet_size`.

  - `test/random_plan_points`: It represents the number of via points in a plan, and it should be a list of two integer numbers `[min_n, max_n]`.
 A random value within such an interval will be